Mathieuka/AI-research-and-development-py/README.md

 The project includes:

+- `server`: A FastAPI-based server for interacting with an agent and performing various analysis operations on resumes.
-- `langchain-mcp-adapter`: A module for integrating LangChain and MCP to enable advanced AI experiments and workflows.
+- `langchain-mcp-adapter`: A module to integrating LangChain and MCP to enable advanced AI experiments and workflows.
-- `langchain-mcp-adapter-with-rag`: A module for integrating LangChain and MCP to enable advanced AI experiments and workflows with Retrieval-Augmented Generation.
+- `langchain-mcp-adapter-with-rag`: A module to integrating LangChain and MCP to enable advanced AI experiments and workflows with Retrieval-Augmented Generation.

 ## Getting Started